NeoclassicVII/Metalbot-VII/README-VII.md

 # Metalbot-VII
-&lt;Metalbot VII> is a console program for metalheads.
+&lt;Metalbot VII> is a windows console program for metalheads.
 It helps to search informations about bands, genres, subgenres, it recomends some random bands and etc.
 Created by Neoclassic VII
 This program is for Metalheads only.